A social enterprise focusing on recycling bikes

 If you are using what three words then cheer buns large will bring you to our door whilst deeper force moth will take you to the car park.

-We are a volunteer lead project but we try to be at the workshop every Wednesday and Thursday from 10 until 1 and then 2 until 4 and Saturday 10-1.
-Other times can be arranged by appointment.
-It is always best to check that we are in just in case something has cropped up including holidays.
-If there is a change to these openings we post it here and on our Facebook page.
+We are at the workshop every Wednesday and Thursday from 10 until 1 and then 2 until 4 and Saturday 10-1.
+On occasions other times can be arranged by appointment.
+If there is a change to our opening times we post them here and on our Facebook page.

-We reward our volunteers with days out too, so if we are closed because of this then we put that notification here too.
+We reward our volunteers with days out too, so if we are closed because of this then we put that notification here.

 In the summer we might increase our hours as demand increases and in the winter we might reduce our hours when demand decreases.